We promote the UK as an English language study destination on behalf of our accredited schools to students and agents worldwide.

 The British Council attends many language travel fairs and exhibitions each year, and is a key sponsor of English UK fairs.
 These events are a great opportunity for the British Council to meet with accredited schools and agents on a one-to-one basis.
 Meeting face-to-face with agents enables us to emphasise that British Council accreditation continues to be valid for Short-term study visas.
 We also discuss the value of accreditation as quality assurance in ELT, the rigorous inspection process all schools go through, and the benefits of studying and living in the UK.

-All British Council accredited providers can be listed free of charge in the Education UK search tool and access opportunities and resources on our SIEM (Services for Educational International Marketing) website.
+All British Council accredited providers can access opportunities and resources on our SIEM (Services for Educational International Marketing) website.
 Find out more on how to get listed or update your details.

 English UK Professional Services

 Annual conferences take place in the UK including the ELT Marketing Conference, Teacher’s Conference and ELT Management Conference.

 Training days, including topics such as welfare, management and technology in the classroom, take place regularly throughout the year.

 English UK offer an Accreditation Consultancy Scheme to help centres prepare for British Council inspection.